evq/rgbw-driver/README.md

 ## Design notes
 Polygon pours and thermal vias to help with any heat management issues.
-Untested, waiting for board from OSH Park.
+Tested, board was produced by OSH Park.
 Designed to use the STN4NF03L SOT-223 SMT N Channel MOSFET, but others could be substituted appropriately.